aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/events-section-in-the-shapesheet/setting-cells-in-the-event-section-of-shapesheet/_index.md

 ## **Setting Event Cells**
 [Event](https://apireference.aspose.com/diagram/java/com.aspose.diagram/event) class allows developers to set event cells in the ShapeSheet.
 This help topic demonstrates how developers can set formulas in the event cells:

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-eventsection-SettingEventCells-SettingEventCells.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-eventsection-SettingEventCells-SettingEventCells.java" >}}